HomeBiographyArtworksSealsArticlesPublicationsReviewsConversationColumnNewsChinese PaintingContact

 In fact, when it comes to practice, the selection and judgment of contemporary subjects usually tend to be vague and lack of courage.

-On the occasion of the 50th anniversary of the founding of New China, an opinion poll was jointly organizedby People’s Daily, Xinhua News Agency, State Council Information Office, and Beijing Daily, asking the public to select the most important event since the founding of the People’s Republic of China: the Cultural Revolution ranked first, and the "Great Chinese Famine" ranked second.
+On the occasion of the 50th anniversary of the founding of New China, an opinion poll was jointly organized by People’s Daily, Xinhua News Agency, State Council Information Office, and Beijing Daily, asking the public to select the most important event since the founding of the People’s Republic of China: the Cultural Revolution ranked first, and the "Great Chinese Famine" ranked second.
 According to the 1999 edition of Encyclopedia Britannica, the famine in China in the late 1950s and early 1960s was one of the two biggest famines in the 20th century.
-By the way, 1960s is also the time that the contemporary art were booming in the West.
+By the way, 1960s is also the time that the contemporary art was booming in the West.

 Then, what did the Chinese artists do during the same period?
 When we search in our historical data and important works, there is no trace or information of the "Great Chinese Famine" at all.
 In 1959, Fu Baoshi and Guan Shanyue came up with a large-scale Chinese painting with the title The Land is So Rich in Beauty for the Great Hall of the People, and Mao Zedong inscribed “The Land is So Rich in Beauty” on the painting.
 The critics wrote, “The significance of The Land is So Rich in Beauty does not lie in its huge scale or special background that ordinary works do not have, nor in its typical combination of the revolutionary realism and revolutionary romanticism, but in its finding a theme that can be successful in a specific social environment, and can be inspiring for many later landscape painters.”
 Li Keran’s Red over the Mountains as if the Forests are Dyed and Pan Tianshou’s The Meaning of the Poem “Melody of Waves” by Maoz Zedong are also in this category.
 Regarding Li Keran’s Red over the Mountains as if the Forests are Dyed, the critics pointed out that “it indicates that he has fully matured in using his painting language to express Mao Zedong's poetry, and it also establishes his own landscape painting appearance."